-I was really excited to spend time in the Southeast Asian countryside.
+I was really excited to spend time in the Southeast Asian countryside, especially the Laotian countryside.
 In Latin America I spent time in rural areas a few times, namely Yoloaiquin, El Salvador and Yauya, Peru.
 But such ventures into the countryside are more difficult here where I don’t speak any of the languages.
 That’s why this trip was all the more meaningful for me.

 Rural life here was actually quite similar to that of Latin America.
 Little technology is used, though mobile phones are ubiquitous.
 Garbage is burned.
 People are wholesome.
 The list goes on and on.

 The farm I stayed at doubles as a school.
 I had my own little house to myself as you can see in the pictures below.

 The homes are built on stilts.
 The river is nearby and during rainy season the banks of the river go up and into the village.
 Every year is different, but flooding is almost guaranteed.

 Thus, to cope, homes are built up an stilts and usually flooding can be minimized.
 That said, many families are choosing to relocate closer to the nearby mountains so the annual flood does not affect them.